Justkim030/flask-ecommerce-store/README.md

 ## Non-Functional Requirements Addressed

-- **Durability**: Data is stored in memory (for demo).
-In production, use a database like SQLite or PostgreSQL.
+- **Durability**: Data is stored in an SQLite database (`database.db`) for local development.
+The app is configured to use PostgreSQL for production environments.
 - **Usable**: Simple, intuitive interface with Bootstrap styling.
 - **Available**: Flask app can be run continuously on hosting platforms.
 - **Attractive**: Clean, responsive design using Bootstrap.